WDD 130: Web Fundamentals

 Activity Instructions

-1. The following HTML elements are required for every HTML document created in this course.
+1. The following HTML elements are required for every HTML page created in this course.

 What is the purpose of each of the following HTML elements?